Wedding Photography Prices: Photography Costs Explained by the Experts

 To help you plan your budget properly, and ensure your expectations are on par with the industry, we've put together a guide to wedding photography prices which includes information on real photographers' prices and packages, as well as some background information on why photographers charge what they do.

-Busting the myth that 'everything is pricier when you drop the W word' - we outline what really goes into deciding the cost of a wedding photographer and why they're well worth investing in.
+Busting the myth that 'everything is pricier when you drop the W word' - we outline what really goes into deciding the average cost of a photographer for a wedding and why they're well worth investing in.

 How Much Does a Wedding Photographer Cost?

-According to the results of our National Wedding Survey, the average cost of a wedding photographer in the UK last year was £1,300.
+According to the results of our National Wedding Survey, the average cost of a photographer for a wedding in the UK in 2023 was £1,400.
 However, it's important to remember that averages span a huge range of couples with different budgets and needs, in different locations.

 When talking to several Hitched wedding photographers, their average photography spend varied from company to company.
 Some had average spends of £1,100, £200 less than the national average, while others had an average photography price of £2,000.